Human Rights Policy

 SHEIN is a group of affiliated companies operating under several brand names throughout the world.
 Collectively, the SHEIN Group provides consumer access to a global ecommerce platform or, in some jurisdictions, a marketplace, offering consumer products, fashion, home goods, and related products.

 SHEIN is dedicated to operating in a responsible and ethical manner.
-We are committed to honoring and protecting the rights of our employees and supporting our suppliers to protect the rights of their own workers.
-We have aligned our Human Rights Policy (the “Policy”) with the international principles described in the United Nations’ Universal Declaration on Human Rights (UNDHR) as well as with the laws and requirements established in the countries where SHEIN and our suppliers operate.
+We have aligned our Human Rights Policy (the “Policy”) with the international principles described in the United Nations’ Universal Declaration on Human Rights (UDHR), the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work, as well as with the laws and requirements established in the countries where SHEIN and our suppliers operate.

 • Rejecting forced labor, harassment, discrimination, and unsafe working conditions for our employees.
 We do not employ children or prison laborers.
 We respect our employees’ rights of assembly, speech, self-expression, association, and freedom from unlawful discrimination.